 To submit this application, email the completed form to email@example.com

-The Homer Foundation COVID-19 Response Committee has made the following grants as of May 21st, 2020.
+The Homer Foundation COVID-19 Response Committee has made the following grants for a total of $36,599 to date..

 - Anchor Point Senior Center, $4,200

 - Homer Senior Center, $4,750